carrotfarmer/carrotfarmer/README.md

 ![hello, (1)](https://user-images.githubusercontent.com/66675022/156569015-8f566ec2-61eb-4655-88c9-1421b06e9924.png)

 ## about me
-- 🤷‍♂️ I'm a student/backend web dev
+- 🤷‍♂️ I'm a student/web dev
-- 💩 I also like to tinker with React and TypeScript, and build really dumb stuff
+- 💩 I like to tinker with React and TypeScript, and build really dumb stuff
 - 📝 I write blog posts ~~once in a blue moon~~
 - ⚔️ I love contributing to open-source
-- ⚽️ I'm an ardent sports player, and I play football (sOcCeR), cricket and badminton
+- ⚽️ I'm an ardent sports player, and I play football (sOcCeR), cricket and table tennis
 - 🌏 I hate geography
 - 🍔 I like burgers :)